Boy riding his bicycle in NJ fatally struck by truck

-GARFIELD, New Jersey (WABC) --Authorities say a boy riding his bicycle was fatally struck by a truck in New Jersey Tuesday afternoon.
+GARFIELD, New Jersey (WABC) --Authorities say a boy riding his bicycle was fatally struck by a box truck in New Jersey Tuesday afternoon.

-The accident happened just after 2 p.m. at the intersection of Lanza Avenue and Pleasant Avenue in Garfield.
+The accident happened at about 1:15 p.m.. at the intersection of Lanza Avenue and Pleasant Avenue in Garfield.

 The truck driver remained at the scene.